hanasakiryou/Minecraft-Worlds/README.md

 #  いっらしゃいませ！！Welcome!!(◕ᴗ◕✿)
 This is a vivid and open-source Minecraft world set which stores everyone's precious creativity!
+Everyone can upload their awesome maps here to back it up, and make it public to everyone to admire!
+You could also find maps that catch your interest to download and play in it yourself, and also, contact the author of the map to look for cooperation!!

 To share our dreams of building a ideal world!